 8.9 The Customer can make a privacy complaint by contacting the Seller via e-mail.
 The Seller will respond to that complaint within seven (7) days of receipt and will take all reasonable steps to make a decision as to the complaint within thirty (30) days of receipt of the complaint.
 In the event that the Customer is not satisfied with the resolution provided, the Customer can make a complaint to the Information Commissioner at www.oaic.gov.au.

 9.1 When you purchase TAPfit, you gain immediate access to all content online and over 100 recipes so that you can get started straight away.
 TAPfit does not offer a money back guarantee.
 Nor do we offer refunds for change of mind or if you decide you do not like the product or decide you have no use for it.
 TAPfit will only refund or replace a product if it is faulty or defective.
+If your product is faulty or defective, you must notify TAPfit within 3 business days of delivery.

 10.1 The failure by the Seller to enforce any provision of these terms and conditions shall not be treated as a waiver of that provision, nor shall it affect the Seller’s right to subsequently enforce that provision.
 If any provision of these terms and conditions shall be invalid, void, illegal or unenforceable the validity, existence, legality and enforceability of the remaining provisions shall not be affected, prejudiced or impaired.